cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/overview.md

 ## Mapping providers

 At the time of writing the available mapping providers are [Mapbox](https://www.mapbox.com/) and [CesiumJS](https://cesium.com/platform/cesiumjs/).
-The core differences between providers is as follows.
+The core differences between providers is as follows:

 * Mapbox can only handle 2D data (with the option to extrude 2D polygons into basic 3D polyhedrons) from local files or from [WMS endpoints](https://en.wikipedia.org/wiki/Web_Map_Service).
 Unlike CesiumJS (see below), Mapbox can display 2D vector data (including use of SVGs for icons, under certain conditions) if the data is hosted using the [Mapbox Vector Tiles](https://docs.mapbox.com/data/tilesets/guides/vector-tiles-introduction/) format.
 It is however quite customisable and has relatively small performance overhead.
 Unless you're plotting 3D building data, it's advised to use this mapping provider.

 * CesiumJS can handle 2D raster data as well as 3D data.
 2D data must be provided via a WMS endpoint and can only be styled on the server hosting it (rather than the client-side styling Mapbox provides); at the time of writing we have not implemented functionality to support the _display_ of 2D vector data (GeoServer can host vector data, but Cesium will rasterise this as a PNG upon visualisation).
 This provider also has a large performance overhead, a decent GPU is required for a smooth visualisation; we recommend only using it if 3D data is required.

-##  Writing the configuration file
+##  Writing the data configuration file

 The first step for any prospective user of the DTVF is to understand how to structure the configuration file.
 At the time of writing, this file must be named `data.json` and reside within the root webspace (i.e. next to your visualisation's `index.html` file).